Latest News

 Improved Overrun: Avoid provoking attacks of opportunity when overrunning, and gain a bonus to CMB and CMD for overrun.
 A bit harder to knock enemies prone than when tripping, but you do skip the need for Combat Expertise.

-Greater Overrun: Enemies you knock prone while overrunning now provoke attacks of opportunity when they call to the ground, and grants an even higher bonus to CMB for overrun.
+Greater Overrun: Enemies you knock prone while overrunning now provoke attacks of opportunity when they fall to the ground, and grants an even higher bonus to CMB for overrun.
 This is where overrun focused builds can get wacky.

 Charge Through: While combat maneuver builds can be finicky, being able to get a free combat maneuver with the gap closer your class is built around makes such builds way easier to use.
 Not only do you keep your damage, but if there’s at least 10 feet between your charge targets, you can potentially trigger Deadly Lancer multiple times per round.
 Just keep in mind, this doesn’t work on dives.